- Schedule for the opening of advance registration

 Web Registration using the SalukiNet system

 Under our Student Information System, undergraduate, graduate, and Law students will self- register using SalukiNet Self-Service.
 Advance registration for a given term opens according to this schedule.

 Need help with registration?
 This page presents an overview of the self-registration process.
 But there are other options for you to use to learn about self-registration:

-- We also have a four page step-by-step PDF handout that also lists resources and contact info related to registration and registration issues.
+- We have a four page step-by-step PDF handout that also lists resources and contact info related to registration and registration issues.

 - If you want to see the self-registration process in action, we have a Registration Tutorial (as a Flash video).

 As you read the information below, you can click on each small image to bring up a full-size image of the screen print.

 This is the main login page at salukinet.siu.edu.
 Current and former students, applicants, and faculty and staff should have a Network ID and password, which they will enter in the box at the upper left in order to log into the SalukiNet system.

 Do you not have a Network ID?
 As of June 15, 2009, all applicants to SIU should have one – since it will be automatically assigned – though you will need to go to netid.siu.edu first to "claim" your Network ID.